enkidevs/curriculum/go/intro/intro-to-fmt-package/fmt-sprintf.md

 ---
 ## Content

-The `fmt.Sprintf` function operates similarly to the `PrintF` function except that after it formats the string it doesn't print it to the console.
+The `fmt.Sprintf` function operates similarly to the `Printf` function except that after it formats the string it doesn't print it to the console.

 You can use this function to save a formatted string into a variable which you can print later on.